What is a Clinical Data Analyst? Skills & Duties

 The salaries of clinical data analysts can vary depending on multiple factors, such as their level of experience, education, their role within an organization, work location, and many other factors.
 Clinical data analysts with more experience typically have better pay.

-According to PayScale (2018), an entry-level analyst with less than five years of experience is expected to earn an average of $56,000, while one with mid-career experience (five to ten years) is expected to earn an average of $61,000 per year.
-Similarly, a clinical data analyst with ten to 20 years of experience is expected to earn an average of $64,000 per year.
-Clinical data analysts aiming for increased earnings can become clinical data managers, who have a slightly higher median salary of $64,000 annually.
+Similarly, a clinical data analyst with ten to 20 years of experience is expected to earn an average of $75,000 per year.
+Predictably, clinical data analysts aiming for higher earnings can become clinical data managers, who report higher median salaries of $77,213 annually.